Banking Bank Reviews

 What safety and security features does Greenlight offer?

 Greenlight offers several security features, including the ability to turn off the card in the app.
-It’s also possible to add fingerprint or face recognition.
+Fingerprint or face recognition can also be added.
 Parents can monitor the account and set limits.
-Greenlight also has FDIC insurance and SIPC insurance to protect your money in the event that the company fails.

 Is there a minimum age to get a Greenlight debit card?